-Barry Flanagan (British, 1941-2009) Thinker on a Rock 1997 Bronze / 156 x 103 x 79 inches Barry Flanagan is best known for his dynamic, often monumental, bronze hares performing all variety of human feats. from thinking to plaving music to using technology.
-Of his use of the rabbit Flanagan said, "The idea of the hare as an alter ego evolved.
+Barry Flanagan (British, 1941-2009) 106 Thinker on a Rock 1997 Bronze / 156 x 103 x 79 inches Barry Flanagan is best known for his dynamic, often monumental, bronze hares performing all variety of human feats, from thinking to playing music to using technology.
+Of his use of the rabbit Flanagan said.
+"The idea of the hare as an alter ego evolved.
 It wasn't inevitable when I started.
 But once you abstract from the human like that, it opens a window in the mind - it allows your imagination to roam."
 In many cultures, the hare or rabbit has mythological significance as a trickster or mischief-maker, an aspect that also appealed to Flanagan.
 Thinker on a Rock riffs on French artist Auguste Rodin's The Thinker, a sculpture from the late 19th century of the poet Dante Alighieri contemplating his work The Divine Comedy (1308-1321).
-In Flanagan's version, the writer is replaced with the hare engaged in the act of earnest contemplation resulting in a light-hearted and humorous work.
-The quirky tone set forth by the hare presents an intriguing contradiction to the seriousness of the traditional technique - bronze casting.
+In Flanagan's version, the writer is replaced with the hare engaged in the act of earnest contemplation resulting in a lighthearted and humorous work.
+The guirky tone set forth by the hare presents an intriguing contradiction to the seriousness of the traditional technique - bronze casting.
 Just as Rodin's Thinker was cast in metal, so is Flanagan's, which challenges the classic concept of the heroic bronze figure.

-Deborah Butterfield (American, born 1949) Ancient Forest 2009 Cast bronze / 110 x 144 x 52 inches Juno 1989 Cast bronze / 76 x 68 x 88 inches Deborah Butterfield's inspiration is the horse, and two of her trademark sculptures are featured in the park.
-Each piece has a unique personality and many are based upon real animals.
-In comparing one is struck by the dif scale and the distinct personalities of the animals.
-Ancient Forest was commissioned by John and Mary Pappajohn for this park and the artist confessed it took her two years to talk herself into starting the large work.
-Notice the forthright and assertive neck and head of Ancient Forest, suggesting the animal is confident and content with our presence.
-Juno, on the other hand, has a more bashful manner, shown through the introspective, lowered neck position.
+Deborah Butterfield (American, born 1949) Ancient Forest 2009 Cast bronze / 110 x 144 x 52 inches Juno 1989 Cast bronze / 76 x 68 x 88 inches Deborah Butterfield's inspiration is the horse, and two of her trademark sculptures are featured he In comparing the works here, one is struck by the difference in scale and the distinct personalities of the animals.
+The larger sculpture, Ancient Forest, was commissioned by John and Mary Pappajohn for this park.
+Notice its forthright and assertive neck and head, suggesting the animal is confident and content with our presence.
+Juno, on the other hand, has a more bashful manner, shown through the introspective. lowered neck position.
 Perhaps the most striking aspect of Butterfield's sculptures is their ability to fool the eye with the materials from which they are made.
 The horses are created through a meticulous process that takes nearly three months to complete.
 The artist begins by selecting a handful of substantial branches that are individually cast in bronze and reassembled to form the basic shape for each horse.
 Butterfield then attaches real sticks to the bronze armature until she achieves the gesture and demeanor she wishes to portray.
-The sculpture is then thoroughly photographed and disassembled so the individual wooden elements can be cast.
-Finally, the metal branches are reattached to the armature and a patina is applied to the bronze enhancing the look and texture of wood.
+The sculpture is then thoroughly photographed and disassembled so the individual wooden elements can be cast in metal.
+Finally, the metal branches are reattached to the armature and a patina is applied to the bronze to mimic the look and texture of wood.

-Joel Shapiro (American, born 1941) Untitled 1985 Bronze / 87 x 99 x 46 inches Joel Shapiro adapted the rigid, geometric shapes of the Minimalist movement of the 1970s to create his particular interpretation of the human figure.
-In this work, hard-edged rectangles, rather than soft, organic masses come together to create a recognizable human form, despite the lack of naturalistic detail.
-Shapiro's figures are often posed awkwardly, seeming off balance or in the midst of an ungraceful motion, as seen in this work, and this ungainliness lends the work personality and a warm, human vulnerability.
+Joel Shapiro (American, born 1941) Untitled 1985 Bronze / 87 x 99 x 46 inches Joel Shapiro adapted the rigid, geometric shapes of the Minimalist movement to create his interpretation of the human figure.
+In this work, rectangles, rather than soft, organic masses, come together to create a form that almost seems human, despite the lack of naturalistic detail.
+Shapiro's figures are often posed awkwardly, appearing off balance or in an ungraceful motion.
+This ungainliness lends the work personality and a warm, human vulnerability.
 Shapiro himself says the sculpture is "definitely about stretch and compression; about reach and contraction."